ts-framework/framework/docs/extensions/developing-extensions.md

 ### `onRegister`

 You can override this method to run code when the extension is registered into the application.
-This happens quite early, before modules have even been imported.
+This can happen before or during the module import cycle depending on how it's imported.

 ```ts
 public override onRegister(application: Application) {}